danhje/enver/README.md

 ## Usage

 Create a class that inherits from Enver, with config variables as class attributes.
-Putting this class in a separate config.py file might be a good idea, but not necessary.
+Putting this class in a separate config.py file might be a good idea, but is not necessary.

 ```python